rhoffsch42/rhoffsch42.github.io/src/side_projects.md

   All of this work was done myself, no plug-ins were used for the gameplay.
 Only 3D models, images and audio were imported.

   What I learned to use during this project:
-  Levels/Scenes, GameInstance and GameMode,  Input modes, Actor and ActorComponents, Projectile Component, Function and Macro Library, SaveGame, Key bindings, Event calls and bindings, collision presets, UI Widgets, UI Animation, Materials, NiagaraSystem, Damage system and more...
+  Levels/Scenes, GameInstance and GameMode,  Input modes, Actor and ActorComponents, Projectile Component, Function and Macro Library, SaveGame, Key bindings, Event calls and bindings, Collision presets, UI Widgets, UI Animation, Materials, NiagaraSystem, Damage system and more...
 </details>

 [Download (Windows) ⇗](https://drive.google.com/drive/folders/1kNpDA51BWmlVmWSSDw9OQHwH7JFR_UdT?usp=sharing)